jasbi/PastTenseModels/data/README.md

 ### Background/History

 We first worked off of `verbExtraction.Rmd` and Isil's R files (`child_eng_verbs_isil.R` and `parent_eng_verbs_isil.R`).
-These files compiled words tagged as verbs from CHILDES-DB that were produced by children (ages 0;0 to 7;0) and their caretakers.
+These files compiled words tagged as verbs from CHILDES-DB that were produced by children (ages 0;0 to 7;0) and their caregivers.

 `celexToIPA.py` was then created to merge the IPA transcriptions for the verbs found in CHILDES based on the transcriptions in `english_merged.txt`.
 The CSV files `verb_tokens_large.csv`, `verb_tokens_small.csv`, `verb_tokens_transcribed.csv` and
 `verb_tokens_transcribed_ipa.csv` were then created.